AllThingsLemon/lemonchain-docs/docs/lemx-token.md

 As mentioned in point 2, each participant aiming to process a transaction on Lemon Chain is required to pay a corresponding fee (often referred to as "gas").
 These transaction fees are paid to the validators who help secure the network.
 However, they don't get the full amount.
 Here is a breakdown:

-- 70% goes to the validator
+- 50% goes to the validator
-- 30% is burnt forever
+- 50% goes to the foundation